eyeskiller/shopsys/docs/model/product-search-via-elasticsearch.md

 List of choices (exact parameters, brands, flags) is loaded from PostgreSQL as there is no benefit from loading them from Elasticsearch.

+## Implementation

+`ProductController` and `SearchController` uses `Shopsys\FrameworkBundle\Model\Product\ProductOnCurrentDomainFacadeInterface` to get filtered products.

+Currently there are two implementations of `Shopsys\FrameworkBundle\Model\Product\ProductOnCurrentDomainFacadeInterface`:
+ - `ProductOnCurrentDomainFacade`
+    - filters data through SQL
+    - slower than Elasticsearch, but on the other hand can be used easily on more complex pricing models (for example exact price is calculated with SQL function)
+ - `ProductOnCurrentDomainElasticFacade`
+    - filters data through Elasticsearch
+    - much faster than filtering through SQL and remain fast independently of the number of selected filters

+Class used can be easily changed in `services.yml` file in your project.

 ## Where does Elasticsearch run?
 When using docker installation, Elasticsearch API is available on the address [http://127.0.0.1:9200](http://127.0.0.1:9200).